Last updated 9 November 2020

 - Parents must not pass the tutor’s email address or mobile number on to the student.

-- Agree to not share any passwords.
+- Agree not to share any passwords, including any Microsoft Teams invite links.

 - Will not share or redistribute any content.